NikolaTrogrlic/Draconibot/Obsidian Design Doc/Terms/Status Effects/Defense Up.md

 #EFFECT

 Reduces **physical** damage taken by **20%**.
 Has a maximum duration of 5 turns.
+Does not stack.